Who are you?

 Once when Joshua was by Jericho, he looked up and saw a man standing before him with a drawn sword in his hand.
 Joshua went to him and said to him, “Are you one of us, or one of our adversaries?”
 He replied, “Neither; but as commander of the army of the LORD I have now come.”
 And Joshua fell on his face to the earth and worshiped, and he said to him, “What do you command your servant, my lord?”
 The commander of the army of the LORD said to Joshua, “Remove the sandals from your feet, for the place where you stand is holy.”
 And Joshua did so.

 When the angel of the Lord appears, he is not on the side of the forces of Israel or Jericho.
 Rather, he is present as a reminder of the revelation of God to Moses.
 This is depicted in the command for Joshua to remove his sandals because in the presence of God the ground is made safe.
 The angel of the LORD is portrayed as God who met Moses at the burning bush.
 Moses with God’s help delivered Israel from Egypt with a shepherd’s staff.
 However the messenger holds a sword in his hand.
 Joshua is not like Moses who provides God with a man whose sole defense from hostile forces is a walking stick.
 Joshua has chosen a sword.
 The imagery of the sword is reminiscent of the flaming sword at the entrance to the Garden of Eden.
 Humanity cannot enter the rest of God in his garden sanctuary because humanity has learned to use fire and steel for warring.
 This piece in Joshua suggests that Joshua was given a choice to lay down his sword.
-God is portrayed as not being at war with humanity, neither with Israel of the people of Jericho.
+God is portrayed as not being at war with humanity, neither with Israel or the people of Jericho.

 I have offered this brief view for reading Joshua to emphasize the subjecting of the OT revelation to the consummate revelation of God found in Jesus Christ the Lord.
-The nonviolent God revealed in Jesus is hiding in the Old Testaments view of God.
+The nonviolent God revealed in Jesus is hiding in the Old Testament’s view of God.

 The importance of the concept of revelation is essential for claiming that God reveals God’s self over against ideas that insist God is the progressive creation of human need.
 Without the concept of revelation religion is human invention.
 That the concept of revelation is not a part of the basic instruction for seminarians involved in critical thinking and exposed to the realties that formed scripture and history is tragic.
 This one failure results in the poverty of soul that results in atheism.

 Jesus’ self-appellation throughout the gospels is ‘son of man’ which communicates his humanness.
 Jesus did not assert his deity but affirmed his experience as a human being without exception.
 The two natures argument is in opposition to the kenosis and challenges the omnific power and otherness of God to simply become a human being.
 It is clear that this dynamic of God living as a human being was not a masquerade, not a duality of being or ‘nature’, but a limiting of self so that the person of Jesus the son of God, the word incarnate, the wisdom of God could become the ‘son of man’.
 The mystery of the incarnation is a glorious revelation of God not subject to reason’s finality.
 We human beings are all alive, conscious, recipients of life.
 God has joined that life in all its finiteness and brought eternal life with him as he added humanness to his being.
 The incarnation was not a temporary state; God remains a man named Jesus.
 In this sense there has been a phenomenal change in the existence of God; it is at the essence of the gospel.
 This is so because it reveals God’s great desire to join the creation in the only way he can, as a human being.
-We can say that God held back from God’s self all that it meant to be God in order to become a human being.
+We can say that God held back from God’s self all that it meant to be God (except the image we bear) in order to become a human being.
 We can receive the efforts of scripture to help us with the incarnation through identifying Jesus as the wisdom of God and the word of God.
 We cannot explain the being of God!
 We can receive his self-revelation.